pcosmos.ca

 source(filename)

 This function receives one string argument and execute the statements in the file specified by "filename".
-The value returned is the undefined value.
+The returned value is the undefined value.

 sprintf(variable, format[, argument]...)